aarondicks/Shopify-Facebook-Pixel/README.md

 The thank-you-page-snippet goes in the additional content and scripts section of the Shopify admin.
 It is located mid way down the page at <your-store-address>/admin/settings/checkout.
 This allows you to track the actual dollar amount of the conversion in Ad Manager.
 This is the code that 90% of Shopify stores would need to track actual sales as a conversion.
 The if statement at the top is to prevent duplicates since the Thank You page is also the track order page for Shopify and you don't want to count a conversion every time the customer checks the tracking.

-Make sure to replace <YOUR PIXEL ID> with your unique pixel ID.
+Make sure to replace 'YOUR PIXEL ID' with your unique pixel ID.